kilfour/QuickMGenerate/README.md

  - An Enumeration is automatically detected and generated for object properties.

+ - A nullable Enumeration is automatically detected and generated for object properties.

  - Passing in a non Enum type for T throws an ArgumentException.